-FY 2015 Consultation Education and Training (CET) Grant Projects
+FY 2016 Consultation Education and Training (CET) Grant Projects

-The Michigan Occupational Safety and Health Administration (MIOSHA) awarded 20 CET Grants totaling $865,000 to promote worker safety and health across the state, particularly for small and medium size companies.
+The Michigan Occupational Safety and Health Administration (MIOSHA) awarded 21 CET Grants totaling $867,000 to promote worker safety and health across the state, particularly for small and medium size companies.
 Contact any of the following grantees if you are interested in free training underwritten by MIOSHA.
 They provide health and safety hazard training in a variety of formats.

 Eastern Michigan University Organization for Risk Reduction will provide an eight-hour comprehensive Trenching and Excavation Qualified Person program to train workers, supervisors and equipment operators whose health and safety is threatened by the possibility of serious injury or death due to incidents involving trenching and excavation work.
 For more information Elizabeth Stoner at 734-487-8285 or at email@example.com.

 Great Lakes Safety Training Center will address the issue of confined space rescue in a rural agricultural setting by offering a seminar entitled “Confined Space Training for Emergency Responders.”
 This seminar will provide fire departments and other rural emergency response agencies the ability to quickly and safely respond to confined space incidents, specifically grain entrapments.
-For more information contact Jill Dougherty at 989-837-2332 or email@example.com.
+For more information contact Jill Dougherty at 989.492.7036 or email@example.com.

-Michigan State University - Outreach to the swine and dairy agricultural industry will be provided that includes safety and health training such as hazard assessment, container labeling and dairy and swine confinement.
-Training will also be provided on the creation and implementation of a Safety and Health Management System.
+Michigan State University - Will provide outreach to the animal production industry by providing safety and health training, as well as training on the creation and implementation of a Safety and Health Management System.
 Onsite facility reviews will be conducted to identify and assist with safety and health hazard assessments on the farm.
-For more information contact Ken Rosenman at 517-353-1846 or at firstname.lastname@example.org or Debra Chester at 517-432-1008 or at Debra.Chester@hc.msu.edu.
+For information contact Debra Chester at 517-432-1008 or at Debra.Chester@hc.msu.edu.

-United Auto Workers (UAW) will provide health and safety training and services to smaller Michigan workplaces and to public sector workers so that they can identify their most critical health and safety hazards and address them with cost-effective solutions.
+United Auto Workers (UAW) will provide health and safety training and services to smaller Michigan workplaces and to public sector workers so they can identify their most critical health and safety hazards and address them with applicable and cost-effective solutions.
+Training will also be provided to underserved audiences such as young workers, temporary workers, and workers with English as a second language.
 For more information contact Steve Shepard at 313-962-5563 or at email@example.com.

 University of Michigan Center for Ergonomics has developed and will provide customized on-site introductory ergonomics training seminars, interactive teaching technology, ergonomics technical assistance, case study video clips; guidance for safety and ergonomic program development, scholarships, documentation of workplace changes and development of ergonomics programs and/or safety and health management programs.
 For more information contact Sheryl Ulin at 734-763-0133 or firstname.lastname@example.org